Did you know that sunglasses, or at least sunglass lenses, regularly need to be replaced?

 It's important to note that there is a lot of counterfeit sunwear in the marketplace.
 This is dangerous since counterfeit eyewear may not provide much-needed ultraviolet protection.
 So if the price of a renowned brand is too good to be true, it's probably a fake.

 The size and fit of the sunglasses is important.
 Bigger is definitely better if you spend a lot of time outdoors.
 Larger wrap-around eyewear is best if you regularly ski or spend many hours in the water, as this style blocks light from all directions.

 To find out whether it's still safe to wear your favorite shades, visit a Albertville eye doctor to determine whether your lenses still offer the right level of UV protection.
 It’s also a good opportunity to discuss prescription sunwear.

-For more information about UV safety, or to get the perfect sunglasses tailored to your vision needs and lifestyle, contact Clinic for Vision PC in Albertville today!
+For more information about UV safety, or to get the perfect sunglasses tailored to your vision needs and lifestyle, contact Clinic for Vision in Albertville today!